fluffybeastgames/MadJS/README.md

 ## About MadJS

 What is MadJS?
-* A browser game written in Javascript
+* A browser game written in Javascript where the goal is to capture all of the enemy admirals without losing your own
-* Based on an unreleased Python game, Madmirals.
-Both owe a debt of inspiration to generals.io
 * A WIP.
 This game is not finished nor ready for widespread testing
 * Open source!
 See the license for more
 * Made for the love of coding, gaming, and learning